zellwk/zellwk.com/src/posts/2017-06-07-callbacks.md

 Have you came across the term "callback" but don't know what it means?
 Don't worry.
 You're not alone.
 Many newcomers to JavaScript found callbacks hard to understand too.

 Although callbacks can be confusing, you still need to learn them thoroughly as they form a critical concept in JavaScript.
-You can't get very far without knowing callbacks 🙁.
+You can't get very far without knowing callbacks. 🙁

 That's what today's article is for!
-You'll learn what callbacks are, why they're important and how to use them. 😄
+You'll learn what callbacks are, why they're important, and how to use them. 😄

 <!--more-->